cpbotha/cpbotha.github.io/content/posts/2018-07-17-weekly-head-voices-148-data-stylist.md

 This language, in spite of its shortcomings, _dominates_ the data science / machine learning world thanks to its STELLAR ecosystem.

-numpy, pandas, scipy, scikit-*, tensorflow, pytorch, keras, cython&#8230; this snowball has turned into a pretty sizeable planet.
+numpy, pandas, scipy, scikit-*, tensorflow, pytorch, keras, cython… this snowball has turned into a pretty sizeable planet.

 For this reason, it would be hard to justify any other choice for data science.

-However, since I&#8217;ve been seeing more of Lisp and the rest of the ever-expanding programming language landscape, I can see (Python&#8217;s shortcomings as a programming language) clearly now.
+However, since I’ve been seeing more of Lisp and the rest of the ever-expanding programming language landscape, I can see (Python’s shortcomings as a programming language) clearly now.

 In terms of interactive programming, Python beats the majority of practical programming languages, with Common Lisp being one notable exception.

-However, it&#8217;s not functional enough, which engenders unnecessarily imperative, side-effecting code.
-More specifically, it&#8217;s not expression-oriented.
+However, it’s not functional enough, which engenders unnecessarily imperative, side-effecting code.
+More specifically, it’s not expression-oriented.

 More about this slightly further down.
 Maybe.

-## Datavis: Anything, as long as it&#8217;s Vega or Vega-Lite.
+## Datavis: Anything, as long as it’s Vega or Vega-Lite.

 I spent a few years of my life wrangling [d3.js][7], down to INNARD-LEVEL.

-Mike Bostock&#8217;s idea of [data-element-joins][8] is genius, and internalising it was intellectually satisfying.
+Mike Bostock’s idea of [data-element-joins][8] is genius, and internalising it was intellectually satisfying.

-I thought that these d3 skillz would serve me well for decades (that&#8217;s WEEKS in javascript-time), but it turns out that there&#8217;s a new, even smarter kid in town.
+I thought that these d3 skillz would serve me well for decades (that’s WEEKS in javascript-time), but it turns out that there’s a new, even smarter kid in town.

-(if it&#8217;s any consolation, the new kid can be considered the grand-child of d3.js.)
+(if it’s any consolation, the new kid can be considered the grand-child of d3.js.)

 [vega and vega-lite][9] are so-called visualization grammars, or visualization DSLs (domain specific languages).